manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 - ROS Noetic
 - Arduino

+You can find the image in OneDrive: Documents/Software/ROS/Rock/rock5b_32_original.img

 When connected to power, it is configured to:
 - generate a hotspot "rubot_XX"
 - virtual monitor installed